mrdunker/RTL_Workshop_VSD/README.md

 <details>
 <summary> GTKWave </summary>
 <br />
 GTKWave is a VCD waveform viewer based on the GTK library.
-This viewer support VCD and LXT formats for signal dumps.<br />
+This viewer supports VCD and LXT formats for signal dumps.<br />
 Waveform dumps are written by the Icarus Verilog runtime program vvp.
 The user uses $dumpfile and $dumpvars system tasks to enable waveform dumping, then the vvp runtime takes care of the rest.
 The output is written into the file specified by the $dumpfile system task.
-If the $dumpfile call is absent, the compiler will choose the file name dump.vcd or dump.lxt, depending on runtime flags.The example below dumps everything in and below the test module.<br /><br />
+If the $dumpfile call is absent, the compiler will choose the file name dump.vcd or dump.lxt, depending on runtime flags.
+The example below dumps everything in and below the test module.<br /><br />
 Steps to install GTKWave:

 ```